pi-hole/docs/docs/ftldns/dnsmasq_warn.md

 !!! warning "no address range available for DHCPv6 request via `IF_NAME`"

     No DHCPv6 context has been configured for this interface.
 Check your DHCPv6 settings.

+    If you do not have an upstreams IPv6 connection (use, e.g., [test-ipv6.com](https://test-ipv6.com/) for testing), Pi-hole does not have any address prefix it could use to build DHCPv6 addresses causing this warning on every DHCPv6 request.
+The solution will be to disable DHCPv6 in your Pi-hole.

 !!! warning "disabling DHCP static address `ADDRESS` for `TIME`"